BinLiang2021/chatbot_human/part_2_TTS/README.md

 ### Describe

-In this part, we neeed a input which can be a text file or just a string.
-And the user can request the language and the gender of the speaker.
-Then, run the script, we can get a `.wav` file which can be the input in part-iii.
+In this part, we neeed a input which should be a text file or just a string.
+Then the user should request the language and the gender of the speaker.
+After that, run the script, we can get a `.wav` file which can be the input in part-iii.

 ### Required Packages